jpalumickas/synology-shared-folder-unlocker/README.md

-# Synology Shared Drives Unlocker
+# Synology Shared Folder Unlocker

 A self-hosted web application that automatically unlocks encrypted shared folders on Synology NAS devices.
 It connects to your NAS over SSH, monitors the lock status of encrypted folders, and unlocks them automatically when they are detected as locked (e.g., after a NAS reboot).